tkoopman/psCheckPoint/docs/md/New-CheckPointServiceUDP.md

 ```

 ### -SyncConnectionsOnCluster
-Enables state-synchronized High Availability or Load Sharing on a ClusterXL or OPSEC-certified cluster.
+Enables state-synchronised High Availability or Load Sharing on a ClusterXL or OPSEC-certified cluster.

 ```yaml
 Type: SwitchParameter